 Arrival and Check-In

 The gate at SeaWorld has changed from my youth.
 You no longer get your tickets scanned at the main gate.
 It is now done further into the park to accommodate different tickets (waterpark vs. regular park, etc.).

-We were instructed to unload our gear (nicely wrapped in trash bags with our names on them) in front of a blue awning and then park nearby.
+First, you unload your gear (nicely wrapped in trash bags with our names on them) in front of a blue awning and then park nearby.
 The program representatives will meet you out front at the drop-off area as they will bring a van and toss all of your things into it and transport it to the sleeping area for you.
-So, obviously, nothing bulky and weird is allowed like air mattresses or coolers.
+So, obviously, do bring bulky and weird items like air mattresses or coolers.
 Just your bags and sleeping bags.

-The Program assistants that are not taking away luggage then get assigned to groups and your program begins at 5:30 pm.
+The Program assistants that are not taking away luggage join the groups and your program begins at 5:30 pm.

 Unfortunately for us, that is about the time a great monsoon hit.
 The park shut down and we had to shelter in place near the front bathrooms for about an hour and a half.
 The kids loved it!?
 Not so much, but nothing to do about that.

 They reserve the right to switch up the activities and we had to hustle a bit to make up for lost time but once the rain passed we headed to dinner.
 It was pizza.
 It was probably hot at 5:30 p.m. before we had to shelter in place.
 But, it’s still pizza and that’s pretty much fine for me at any temperature!

 From dinner, we headed to the Penguins for a talk and craft time.
 Then down to Shamu Theater for the Orca Show.

 After the Orcas, we walked to the Pacific White-Sided dolphins and beluga whale stadium.
 There was no show.
 Instead, we got to go behind the scenes and see the complete setup.

 Remember, stay behind the blue line.
 They are pretty serious about that.